Nota-NetsPresso/netspresso-trainer/docs/components/data.md

 ### Image classification

 To train an image classification model using NetsPresso Trainer, **users must organize their data according to a specified format.** We introduce two methods for recognizing classification data to NetsPresso Trainer.
-The dataset in the following examples is [ImageNet1K](https://image-net.org/).
+The following examples use the [ImageNet1K](https://image-net.org/) dataset.

 #### Example 1